aboria/Aboria/README.md

 [![AppVeyor](https://ci.appveyor.com/api/projects/status/6aimud6e8tvxfwgm?svg=true)](https://ci.appveyor.com/project/martinjrobins/aboria)
 -->

+UPDATE (12/07/2016): The next release of Aboria is currently being documented and tested in the `version2` branch.
+It will be merged in the next few weeks.
+This release:
+* reworks the internal storage of the container class to model a set of zipped vectors (currently `std::vector`s)
+* adds more compile-time checking of expression correctness
+* updates the bucket-search neighbourhood searching algorithm to use STL algorithms only
+* adds matrix-free linear algebra capabilities via Eigen (<eigen.tuxfamily.org>)

 Aboria implements an expressive Domain Specific Language (DSL) in C++ for specifying expressions over particles and their neighbours in 3D space.
 The library is header-only and based on expression templates for efficient and